Stability and convergence of multi-converter systems using projection-free power-limiting droop control: preliminaries and network model

-While multi-converter network dynamics \eqref{eq:plimdroop} do not coincide with the primal-dual dynamics of \eqref{eq:pfprob2} in nodal coordinates, they coincide after transformation to edge coordinates.
+While the multi-converter network dynamics \eqref{eq:plimdroop} do not coincide with primal-dual dynamics of \eqref{eq:deCFP} in nodal coordinates, they coincide after transformation to edge coordinates.
 Notably, using $\eta = VB^\mathsf{T}\theta$ to transform the multi-converter network dynamics \eqref{eq:plimdroop} results in dynamics that coincide with the primal-dual dynamics of the CFP \eqref{eq:pfangledifference} in edge coordinates (see~\cite[Fig.~1]{IG2025}).
-Building upon this observation and the LaSalle function from \cite{CMC2016}, it can be shown that \eqref{eq:plimdroop} converges to optimal (i.e., KKT) points of \eqref{eq:pfprob2}~\cite{IG2025}.
-However, this analysis does not provide a convergence rate.
-In addition, due to the discontinuity of the dual dynamics, the projection-based network dynamics \eqref{eq:plimdroop} cannot converge exponentially~\cite{TQL2020}.
+Building upon this observation and the LaSalle function from \cite{CMC2016}, it can be shown that \eqref{eq:plimdroop} converges to optimal (i.e., KKT) points of \eqref{eq:deCFP}~\cite{IG2025}.

-In the next section, we introduce the projection-free networked dynamics that are the main focus of this paper.